tekunotri/rxphud-updated/README.txt

 HOW TO INSTALL

-Download zip file and extract resource & scripts to yout tf2 directory C:\Program Files\Steam\steamapps\yourname\team fortress 2\tf
+Download zip file and extract resource & scripts to your tf2 custom directory C:\Program Files\Steam\steamapps\yourname\team fortress 2\tf\custom

 Open resource folder.
 You will find a font in it called "Chunkfive.tff" Install the font